MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 * * *

-These example paramaters provided by [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#argon2id) are equivalent in the defense they provide.
+These example parameters provided by [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#argon2id) are equivalent in the defense they provide.
 The only difference is a trade off between CPU and RAM usage.

 ```